1 in 10 people suffer with back pain a study has found, it states “Lower back pain

 If you are having long term problems that just won’t go away the whole body approach is what you need.
-I offer weekly movement classes designed for every body, that will get you moving and feeling better.
+I have two online offerings that you might find helpful.

 Rosie Dhoopun is a Movement Teacher running classes in person and online.